braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/optilyz.md

 ### Step 1: Create your Braze webhook template

-In the Braze platform, to create an optilyz webhook template to use in future campaigns or Canvases, navigate to the **Templates & Media** section.
+To create an optilyz webhook template to use in future campaigns or Canvases, navigate to the **Templates & Media** section in the Braze platform.
 If you would like to create a one-off optilyz webhook campaign or use an existing template, select **Webhook** in Braze when creating a new campaign.

 In your new Webhook template, fill out the following fields:
 - **Webhook URL**: `https://www.optilyz.com/api/v2/automations/<OPTILYZ_AUTOMATION_ID>/recipient`